Curity OAuth customization using plugins

 -Dversion=1.0.0-SNAPSHOT

-If you open the generated folder in an IDE, you will see the core Java files, and the main development job is to implement a handler class:
+If you open the generated folder in an IDE, you will see these source files:

-The archetypes provide a skeleton implementation that is injected with its configuration and also some example SDK objects.
+The archetypes provide a skeleton implementation where a request handler is injected with its configuration and a request model represents the data in HTTP requests:

 java